-I did a library talk recently about Rethinking Your Career – both the book and the process.
-The Q&A at the end was very interesting; people had thoughtful questions and insights and it was fun, too.
+When Rethink your Career was published, I did lots of publicity, radio, library talks, interviews.
+A number of conversations stick in my mind several ears later.
+One of the library talks was quite memorable for the Q&A at the end people had thoughtful questions and insights and it was fun, too.

 One woman asked me how you find meaning as we age.
 Potentially a huge topic, and a very personal one.
-We had a bit of a discussion, but it got me reflecting, too.
+We had a lively discussion, but it got me reflecting, too.

 One way into thinking about this is to use Martin Seligman’s distinction between the Pleasant Life, the Good Life and the Meaningful Life.

 Pleasures are based in emotion and are generally momentary (so basically, they don’t last long)!
 It’s not all bad news though, increasing positive emotions is possible…and worthwhile.

 One way to increase positive feelings is through gratitude.
 Even taking a moment at the end of the day to write down or share three good things that happened to you that day can measurably increase your level of overall happiness.
 I was initially quite sceptical about this, but now do it with my son at bedtime most nights, and it really does work – try it and see!
 He enjoys it so much that he often reminds me if I forget to initiate it…

 Seligman’s also big on savouring each moment of a pleasure (or mouthful, in the case of ice cream…).